martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 ## What's the status of the upgrade?

 With all this in place, it would be good to know the status of everything in one place.
-Information that would be good to know includes:
+Information that would be good to show includes:

 - What version of the .NET SDK is being used?
 - Is the `dotnet-vnext` branch using the latest preview version?